Biennale of Sydney

 Tim Barker, Head of Production

-Matt Woodham, White Bay Production Manager
+Matt Woodham, Production Manager

 Deborah Jones, Senior Registrar – Gallery Exhibition Manager